 This module will:

-In your third year you will choose between the Statistics route and the Applied route to refine the focus of your specialisation.
+In your final year you will choose between the Statistics route and the Applied route to refine the focus of your specialisation.

 Please note, modules may change to reflect the latest academic thinking and expertise of our staff.

 Every course at York has been designed to provide clear and ambitious learning outcomes.
 These learning outcomes give you an understanding of what you will be able to do at the end of the course.
 We develop each course by designing modules that grow your abilities towards the learning outcomes and help you to explain what you can offer to employers.
 Find out more about our approach to teaching and learning.